 - Check Masterclass.com for classes with “over 100 of the world’s best minds,” and Coursera.org for creative or business classes she might enjoy

 You may already realize this from living through the pandemic and quarantines, but she’s going to want to get out of the house.
 A great way to address this is to make a list of possible outings she can do with a little one in a stroller.
 Then include entrance tickets with the list.

 Even if she doesn’t use the ideas right away, she will have them when she needs them.
 Once you see what she uses most, you can follow up with an annual membership to that venue.

 - Museums – How about a trip to the local museum, where walking and social distancing are the norms anyway, and bringing in a stroller won’t be a problem?
 Children’s museums are designed for families and they will go out of their way to make sure parents and kids feel at home.
-Art museums have the added bonus of peace and quiet, so no one accidentally wakes the baby while mom walks around looking at the art.
+Art museums have the bonus of peace, so no one accidentally wakes the baby while mom walks around looking at the art.

 - Parks – National, State, and local parks are great places for moms to go together for a long walk, a picnic, or a chat at the picnic tables.
 You can pre-purchase tickets to most parks online.

 - Playgrounds (indoors and out) – do the research for her and make a list of all the playgrounds in the area and the hours they are open.

 So, you’ve got some ideas to go on.
 Just remember new moms need all the understanding and patience they can get, so get a nice Mother’s Day gift for her, but also be kind and rub her feet once in a while.

 If you want to do some DIY, check out these 12 Beautiful DIY Mother’s Day Gifts That Are Useful.
 Or, check out this Mother’s Day Gifts Moms Can Use this Summer!